 Static friction occurs prior to the box slipping and moving.
-In this region the friction force will be equal in magnitude and opposite in direction to the pushing force itself.
-As the magnitude of the pushing force increases so does the magnitude of the friction force.
+In this region, the friction force will be equal in magnitude and opposite in direction to the pushing force itself.
+As the magnitude of the pushing force increases, so does the magnitude of the friction force.

 If the magnitude of the pushing force continues to rise, eventually the box will begin to slip.
-As the box begins to slip the type of friction opposing the motion of the box changes from static friction to what is called kinetic friction.
+As the box begins to slip, the type of friction opposing the motion of the box changes from static friction to what is called kinetic friction.
 The point just before the box slips is known as impending motion.
 This can also be thought of as the maximum static friction force before slipping.
-The magnitude of the maximum static friction force is equal to the static coefficient of friction times the normal force existing between the box and the surface.
+The magnitude of the maximum static friction times the normal force existing between the box and the surface.
 This coefficient of friction is a property that depends on both materials and can usually be looked up in tables.